Support

 • Status - Status tells you if the APP is connected to the cloud.
 Green means you are connected and red means you are not connected.
 If you see a red status you should check the internet and wifi connection to your player.

 • Device Time - The device time tells you the player's time and date.
-If the device time is wrong it will also be wrong in our APP and thus all time related scheduling will be off, so make sure to correct the time on the player operating system if you are having problems.
+If the device time is wrong it will also be wrong in our APP and thus all time-related scheduling will be off, so make sure to correct the time on the player operating system if you are having problems.

 • Resolution - The resolution is the resolution according to your player's operating system.
-If the operating system on the players tells us its running HD, your content on the TVs will be optimised for HD.
+If the operating system on the players tells us its running HD, your content on the TVs will be optimized for HD.
 Please note that many devices that are advertised as 4K can only decode video in 4K but run apps in a lower resolution.
 This means you may see a lower resolution reported by our app, but any 4K video that you use will be still played as 4K.
 If you are seeing a lower resolution, you can install a 3rd party "resolution checker" app on the device to confirm the resolution from another app as well.

 • Version - This is the version of our APP